Questions & Answers for Lenders Regarding the Servicemembers Civil Relief Act of 2003

 What Must an Eligible Servicemember Do to Take Advantage of the Act?

 In order to request interest rate relief on loans with interest rates above 6%, a servicemember or spouse must provide a written request to the lender, together with a copy of the servicemenber’s military orders.
 There is no requirement under the SCRA for a servicemember to provide a written notice or a copy of a servicemember’s military orders to the lender in connection with a foreclosure or other debt enforcement action against real estate.
 Lenders should inquire about the military status of a person by submitting an Active Duty Status request on the Department of Defense’s Defense Manpower Data Center’s website at www.dmdc.osd.mil/appj/scra/, contacting the servicemember, and examining their files for indicia of military service.
-See the top of this page for a link to Mortgagee Letter 2006-28.

 Does the Act Apply to All Those on Active Duty?